David Starkey: 2020 comments

 On 30 June 2020, in a podcast interview with Darren Grimes, Starkey spoke about the Black Lives Matter movement.
 Starkey suggested that people should not "go on about" slavery because it had been abolished in 1833 and that "slavery was not genocide, otherwise there wouldn't be so many damn blacks in Africa or in Britain would there?
 An awful lot of them survived".
 He had made the same point in a column eight days earlier except without the use of the word "damn".
 Starkey's comments were rebuffed by former Chancellor Sajid Javid, who said they were racist and that they serve as "a reminder of the appalling views that still exist", and they were widely described as racist in the media.
-Historian David Olusoga, praised by Starkey in the same broadcast, described the comments as "truly disgusting.
-And by the same ridiculous, twisted logic the Holocaust would not be counted as a genocide".
+Historian David Olusoga, praised by Starkey in the same broadcast, described the comments as "truly disgusting".

-As a result, the Mary Rose Trust accepted his resignation from the board of trustees and the Historical Association announced on Twitter that it would withdraw the Medlicott Medal it had awarded him 20 years previously.
+As a result, the Mary Rose Trust accepted his resignation from the board of trustees and the Historical Association withdrew the Medlicott Medal it had awarded him 20 years previously.
 Fitzwilliam College of Cambridge University distanced themselves from his comments and later accepted his resignation as an honorary fellow on 3 July 2020.
 Canterbury Christ Church University, where Starkey had been a visiting professor, removed him from that role in response to his "completely unacceptable" remarks.
 The magazine History Today also removed him from their editorial board.
 Lancaster University revoked Starkey's honorary degree after an investigation found that his comments were "racist and contradictory to the values of the University".
 The University of Kent launched a formal review of his honorary graduate status.
 HarperCollins terminated its book deal with Starkey and his previous publisher, Hodder & Stoughton, has also said that they "will not be publishing any further books by him".
 Vintage Books announced it would be reviewing the status of books by Starkey in their back catalogue.
 Also on 3 July 2020, at a meeting of the Royal Historical Society, the society's council resolved that Starkey should be asked to resign his fellowship with immediate effect.
 On 6 July 2020, Starkey resigned his fellowship of the Society of Antiquaries of London at the request of its council.